aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 ---
 ### MaxRetries

+The MaxRetries property specifies the maximum number of times the system will attempt to retry a failed REST request before giving up.
+This helps handle temporary network issues or brief server unavailability.

 **Type**: Integer

-Maximum number of retries for reading from the REST server.
+Default value is 3.

 ---
 ### Port
-REST server port number
+The Port property specifies the port number that the REST server is listening on.
+It's an optional Integer value - if not specified, the system will use the default port number associated with the protocol being used (typically port 80 for HTTP or port 443 for HTTPS).
+This allows you to configure non-standard port numbers when needed, such as when the REST server is running on a custom port.

 **Type**: Integer

-Optional, if not specified then the port number for the used protocol is used.

 ---
 ### Proxy
-Client Proxy configuration if the client is using a proxy server to access the REST server.
+The Proxy property allows you to configure proxy server settings when the client needs to access the REST server through a proxy.
+This is useful in environments where direct access to the REST server is not possible or when network security policies require traffic to go through a proxy server.

 **Type**: [ClientProxyConfiguration](../core/client-proxy-configuration.md)